 It seems every day we see a new $100+ game arriving on Kickstarter, hey I’m backing Oath myself just now.
 To my mind those games have to be great, have to really justify their price tag.
 I bought Gloomhaven after thinking about it for a year, insuring I had a group to play it with and working out how many plays it would need to justify its cost.

 Games don’t have to be like this though.
 Some of my absolute favourite games are small, affordable products that concentrate on doing one thing very well.
-I was delighted to be asked to look at Tinderblox and Kittin, two games from Alley Cat Games on Kickstarter right now, especially since they also publish my favourite deckbuilder, Ruthless (also super affordable you should go and buy it).
+I was delighted to be asked to look at Tinderblox and Kittin, two games from Alley Cat Games, especially since they also publish my favourite deckbuilder, Ruthless.

 Kittin is designed by Simon Milburn and Caezar Al-Jassar and illustrated by Daniela Magalhaes .
 This game is a box full of cats.
 That's not a saying, it is.
 Turning the tin out, adorable cat meeples scatter across the table, a pile of cards nestled inside the only other component.
 There is a moment of calm.
 A card is flipped.
 Everyone scrambles to gather the cats they need.

 Each player is rushing to stack their cats as fast as they can, in the correct orientation, shouting Meow to declare their victory.
 Your creation is inspected by the other stackists and if you are correct you grab the card, triumphant.
 3 in total and you are the winner.
 You know all the rules now.
 Simples.

 I’ve played the game in both the regular mode and team and it’s ok whilst its happening, but I just have no desire to play it again.
 You’ve basically seen the whole thing in your first play and it just feels sort of shallow after that.
 It might be enough if you have a young family, and it is not a bad game, just not a very compelling one.